enes-oerdek/Home-Assistant-Helium-Integration/README.md

 - [x] **Hotspot Rewards** - Keep track of your Helium hotspot rewards, including detailed reward breakdowns, to stay informed about your earnings and celebrate your successes! :trophy:
 - [ ] **Staking Stats** - Stay up to date with your staking positions, providing you with valuable information to help you navigate the exciting world of Helium staking! :lock:
 - [ ] **Staking Rewards** - Keep tabs on your staking rewards, enabling you to make the most of your investments and celebrate your wins in the Helium ecosystem! :tada:
+- [ ] **Device Integration** - Seamlessly integrate devices from a Helium Console and jumpstart your IoT projects with ease.
+Experience the power of Helium in every device and transform your smart home experience! :electric_plug:
 - [ ] **Blueprints for Easy Automation** - [Blueprints](https://www.home-assistant.io/docs/blueprint/tutorial/) allow rapid configuration of automations without diving too much into code, making it easier than ever to automate your smart home! :wrench:
 - [ ] **Conf-Flow (Optional)** - With conf-flow, you can configure your Helium integration completely from the UI without updating your `configuration.yaml`, making setup even more user-friendly! :gear: